LZXCyrus/MGNN/README.md

 ## 📊 Preparing Datasets

-Our multimodal dataset includes financial news,fundamental and stock relationship data.
+The multimodal dataset includes financial news,fundamental and stock relationship data.
 We provide 200 training data samples of financial news and fundamental data in this repo.

 #### 1. financial news and fundamental data
 The structure of a dataset is a dict consisting of four field: `stock_code`, `date` and `news` and `fundamental`.The field `fundamental` is a dict with `high`, `open`, `low`, `close` and `num`.